HanKyungSung/WebProject/BeforeStart.md

 > Homestead already setup the database in mysql and postgres already.
 > Name of the database is `homestead` and password is `secret`

+1. Go to backend folder and `vagrant up` then `vagrant ssh`.
-1. To connect database use command `mysql -u homestead -p` and enter the password.
+2. To connect database use command `mysql -u homestead -p` and enter the password.
-2. Once get into mysql, go to homestead database use `use homestead`.
+3. Once get into mysql, go to homestead database use `use homestead`.
-3. You are good to go!.
+4. You are good to go!.